 What's the Best Value?

-We have two value winners based on two common uses.
-By far, the lowest price with the highest performance is the Maxshot V1.
+We have three value winners based on three common uses.
+The lowest price with the highest performance is the Maxshot V1.
 It can handle most commutes and goes plenty fast.
-The Achilles heel is it feels very bumpy due to the solid tires.
+The Achilles heel feels very bumpy due to the solid tires.
 On shorter commutes on smooth pavement, you don't notice it.
-But you feel it if you are on longer commutes and have more bumpy terrain.
-It also slows down dramatically on hills and once you get to 14% grades, you generally have to kick and power the scooter yourself.
+But you feel it if you have longer commutes and more bumpy terrain.
+It also slows down dramatically on hills, and once you get to 14% grades, you generally have to kick and power the scooter yourself.
 If your regular riding involves hilly terrain, look elsewhere.
 That said, kids and lighter adults will not notice the performance decline as much.

 If you want better performance on hills and bumps, the GoTrax G4 is the best value.
-Sure, it is double the cost of the Maxshot, but it offers a much better ride and power.
+Sure, it is double the cost of the Maxshot, but it offers a much better ride and speed.
 Any scooter that is faster and more powerful costs double.
+The best value for great top speed and range is the Isinwheel GT2.

 Range